 Summer is a great motivator for ramping up your fitness regime.
-It is lighter each day for exercising outdoors, and everyone wants to feel happy and healthy in their summer clothes.
+It’s lighter each day for exercising outdoors, and everyone wants to feel happy and healthy in their summer gear.
 Not only that, but summer-friendly foods are often healthier, too.
-Refreshing salads, cool smoothies and fruit snacks all seem more appealing when the sun is out.
+Refreshing salads, cool smoothies and fruit snacks all seem more appealing when the sun’s out.

-Water helps to keep your brain ticking along as it should.
-When you are dehydrated, your brain is too.
-Don’t lose out on focus or energy just by missing out on your daily H2o!
+Water helps to keep your brain firing along as it should.
+When you’re dehydrated, your brain is too.
+Don’t lose out on focus or energy just by missing out on your daily H2O.

 As skincare brands are always telling us, dryness is the cause of a whole host of complexion issues.
 But before you splash out on an expensive moisturiser, make sure you hydrate your skin from the inside.
 Water is the cornerstone of smooth and youthful looking skin.

-There’s no greater gym annoyance than a cramp.
+There’s no greater gym annoyance than muscle cramping, causing spasms and pain.
 Mostly, this is caused by dehydration.
 Getting your recommended daily water intake will help ease your muscles and joints.

 Water is a vital part of the digestion process.
 It helps to keep you regular and flush out some excess fats in the body.